José de la Mar: The War of Independence (1821–1825)

 During the early days of the Peruvian War of Independence, he remained loyal to the King, and defended the Real Felipe Fortress in Callao, the main port of the Viceroyalty, for the Royalists.
 He repelled a naval attack by the Patriots under command of Thomas Cochrane in March 1819 and again in September 1819 and October 1820.

 In 1821, rebel troops advanced towards Lima and Viceroy José de la Serna abandoned the capital on 6 June 1821, leaving De la Mar with explicit orders to resist and wait for reinforcements.
 He successfully withstood all attempts to capture the fort for nearly 4 months.
-A Royalist relief army, under command of General José Canterac was not able to break the siege or to ship supplies and troops into the fortress, and retreated into the mountains.
+A Royalist relief army, under command of General José de Canterac was not able to break the siege or to ship supplies and troops into the fortress, and retreated into the mountains.
 On 19 September, La Mar and his garrison were forced to surrender, due to the lack of supplies.
 Only two days later, La Mar finally submitted his left foot to amputation, having initially refused treatment of a gangrenous toe.